redhat-imaging/imagefactory/documentation/imagefactory.markdown

 > **imagefactory** is the command line interface to the Image Factory framework, allowing one to create, push, inspect, and delete images without the REST service.

-> Image Factory builds virtual machine images using a template document, which is an abstract description of the system to be built.
+> Image Factory builds virtual machine images using an image template document (also known as a component outline), which is an abstract description of the system to be built.
 See the [TDL schema documentation][tdl-schema] for a full description of what can be specified in a template.
 Built images can then be pushed to cloud providers such as Amazon EC2 or VMware vSphere where they can be launched as instances.

 > Command line options are described further down in this document.
 For more configuration options, see the [Image Factory configuration][conf-doc]